 I experienced from seeing to not seeing since I was fourteen.

 Initially, I felt hopeless.
 With others’ support, I picked myself up and went to study and work as an engineer and then as a counselor in the USA.
-Then I was glad to have the privilege to serve as the Deputy CEO of Dialogue in the Dark (Hong Kong) Foundation, to work with such a dynamic and compassionate team to help the community.
+Then I was glad to have the privilege to serve as the Deputy CEO of Dialogue In The Dark (HK) Foundation, to work with such a dynamic and compassionate team to help the community.

 I love to encourage others as I was encouraged by so many others.
 Therefore, I enjoy saying “good morning” and offering gifts to others as ways to spread my joy.